Hygiene face masks are recommended for use in any situation where protection of the respiratory system is required.

 - Pinch the metal strip so that it molds to the shape of your nose.
 Remember, do not touch the front of the mask while using it to avoid contamination.
 If you accidentally touch it, clean your hands.

 - Before touching the mask, once again, ensure that you clean your hands with alcohol-based hand rub or soap and water.

 - Remove the straps from behind the head or ears without touching the front of the mask.

 - As you remove the mask, lean forward and pull the mask away from your face.

-- Medical masks are for single use only.
+- Masks for sale are for single use only.
 Discard the mask immediately, preferably into a closed bin.

 - Clean your hands after touching the mask.